monkeymonk/Structurer-codaplugin/README.md

 ##Structurer.codaplugin

-A tiny clone from NetTuts+ Structurer App, enjoy!
+Totaly inspired from NetTuts+ Structurer App, enjoy!

 ##Example
 Create a file with something like this: